Florida Reef: Reef structure and communities

 Third is the bank reef community.
 Bank reefs are larger than patch reefs and are found on the outer reefs.
 Bank reefs consist of three zones.
 The reef flat is closest to the keys, and consists of coralline algae growing on fragments of coral skeletons.
 Further out to sea are the spur and groove formations, low ridges of coral (the spurs) separated by channels with sand bottoms (the grooves).
 The shallowest parts of the spurs support fire corals and zoanthids.
 Starting at five or six feet deep, Elkhorn, star, and brain corals are the most important members of the community.
 Various types of gorgonians are also common.
 Beyond the spur and groove zone is the forereef, which slopes down to the deeps.
 The upper forereef is dominated by star coral.
 At greater depths plate-like corals dominate, and then as the available light fades, sponges and non-reef building corals become common.
 Bank reefs provide habitat for various fishes, including French angelfish, blue and queen parrotfish, Queen triggerfish (Balistes vetula), rock beauties (Holacanthus tricolor), Goatfish (Parupeneus cyclostomus), porkfish (Anisotremus virginicus) and snappers.
 The sand found around and in the Florida Reef is composed of shell, coral skeleton and limestone fragments.

+In 2025, large‑scale planting of nursery‑grown corals began in the Florida Keys, aiming to expand restoration.
+These efforts involve growing corals in protected nursery environments until they are strong enough to be transplanted into degraded reef areas.